 Past the Job Trial!

 I finally made it past my trial period with the district.
 I am officially a computer technician.
 The start of my job back in August was very chaotic.
-I had up to 98 tickets and new on the job; it was a bit overwhelming.
+I had up to 98 tickets and was new on the job; it was a bit overwhelming.
 However, here is the best part of my job.

 Here are some differences I have experienced.